cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

 ### <a name="comp_yaml">Step 1.
 YAML Definitions: router eigrp</a>

 The new API for `router eigrp` will need some basic YAML definitions.
+By convention we create a new YAML file to handle a new feature set, so we will create the following file:

-`command_reference_common.yaml` is used for settings that are common across all platforms while other files are used for settings that are unique to a given platform.
-Our `router eigrp` example uses the same cli syntax on all platforms, thus we only need to edit the common file:
+`lib/cisco_node_utils/cmd_ref/eigrp.yaml`

-`lib/cisco_node_utils/command_reference_common.yaml`
+YAML files in the `/cmd_ref/` subdirectory are automatically discovered at runtime, so we don't need to do anything special once we have created this file

 Four basic command_reference parameters will be defined for each resource property: